 Typically these programs are free, and in exchange for a few hours of work a day, you will be provided room and board.
 There are many opportunities on WorkAway, and unlike volunteering with impoverished communities, the repercussions of your work aren’t as much of a concern.

-While we didn’t have to to make it to Rio Dulce and Livingston, this spot is a good stopping point if you are traveling from Guatemala to Belize.
+While we didn’t personally have time to make it to Rio Dulce and Livingston on the Caribbean Coast, this spot is a good stopping point if you are traveling from Guatemala to Belize.

-With an old fort, a national park, jungle, birds, and small Mayan ruins, there are a handful of attractions in Rio Dulce.
+With an old fort, jungle, birds, and small Mayan ruins, there are a handful of attractions in Rio Dulce National Park.
 However, we haven’t heard anyone name this place as a highlight of their time in Guatemala.

 Truthfully, we heard mixed reviews about this area.
 Some people we spoke with said it was a nice way to break up their trip to Belize.
 However, others said it didn’t feel super safe and the town of Livingston didn’t have the best vibes (in their opinion).